Click here to return HOME

 Microphone Effects Devices:

 Some radio scripts require characters to be talking on the phone, in a cavern or from behind a door.
 This requires changing the sound of the actors voices to convince the audience of these facts.
 The classic radio thriller, The Shadow, used a telephone-style voice to signify when the main character was invisible (on radio!).
 These kind of effects require some technical trickery.
 For the muffled, distant voice behind a closed door, have the actor step back from the mic and speak into a cigar box missing one side.
-For phone voices, I've had actors hold their noses while speaking or had them speak through a paper towel tube or had the actor speak into a coffee mug or large hard-plastic soda cup near the mic.
-Now we use electronic devices that produce a much better simulation.
-We do this by running our mics through several different "black boxes" which are commonly available to rock musicians.

 For telephone-style voices, you need to take the normal sound of the actor's voice, cut all the bass frequencies and boost the higher frequencies.
 A cheap way to approximate the sound is to have the actor talk into a coffee mug or deep plastic tumbler held besides their mouth and close to the microphone.
 The professional way to do this is via an electronic tone control.